 These are the most common symptoms that you should be aware of-

-- A burning pain in the abdomen that improves with food
+- Burning pain in the abdomen that improves with food

 - Weight loss